Skip to content

 What is the share of voice in social media?

-To track SOV, marketers analyze social media mentions, brand conversations, and customer engagement across various marketing channels.
+To track SOV, marketers analyze social media mentions, brand communications, and customer engagement across various marketing channels.
 It can be measured for PPC keywords, SEO keywords, or specific discussions on social media, providing insights into a brand’s competitive standing and audience reach.

 How to measure share of voice across marketing channels

-Calculating SOV is pretty simple: your brand voice volume is divided by the total market brand volume.
+Calculating SOV is pretty simple: your overall brand voice volume is divided by the total market brand volume.
 What’s tricky here is to define the market and find out the impact of your and competing brands, on all digital marketing fronts.

 Let’s look at how it’s typically done with various marketing channels: